 The role of knowledge, ideas, and intellectual assets in inventing and nurturing successive generations of light sources kept increasing.
 The role of engineering also kept growing.
 On the other hand, the amount of natural sources and labor required to produce each unit of light from successive generations kept falling.
 Moreover, there had been an increasing role of intellectual assets in making successive generations.

 Interestingly, those intellectual assets are being integrated into production machinery.
 For example, instead of labor-intensive craftsmen for making hurricanes, we need highly sophisticated machinery in processing LED chips for making LED light bulbs.
 Furthermore, LED light bulbs are far more efficient than the previous generation light sources in producing each unit of light.
 Thus, there has been a growing need for ideas and less labor and natural resources for the successive generations of light bulbs.
 This important characteristic helps in shedding light on why we need a growing R&D workforce, and less skill as well as labor in manufacturing.
-Moreover, it also helps us interpret the issue of manufacturing job migration from advanced countries to less-developed ones, and stagnant factory floor salary.
+Moreover, it also helps us interpret the issue of manufacturing job migration from advanced countries to less-developed ones, and stagnant factory floor salaries.

-Hence, there has been a growing need for capital for sourcing production machinery and less requirement of humans’ skill and codified knowledge.
+Hence, there has been a growing need for capital for sourcing production machinery and less requirement of humans’ skill and Codified knowledge.
 Therefore, due to the increasing role of ideas in the form of capital machinery, human labor productivity has been increasing.
 But it has also been reducing the labor requirement, as ideas are taking over it.
 Hence, higher productivity does not necessarily increase the value or demand for labor.
 Therefore, we should carefully investigate the evolution of light sources for shedding light on the industrial economy to shed light on key issues.

 Dynamics of the center of excellence and monopolization

-The invention of light source—and its further improvement–moved from Europe to America in the middle of the 19th century.
+The invention of the light source—and its further improvement–moved from Europe to America in the middle of the 19th century.
 Thomas Alva Edison’s electric light bulb consolidated America’s position.
 However, Europeans and Japanese showed strong interest in the production and further improved electric light bulbs.
 Particularly, the role of Philips and Toshiba is notable.
 Despite the globalization of light bulb making and further improvement, American GE maintained a dominant position.
 But the landscape sharply changed with the emergence of Japan’s Nichia.
 This little Japanese company made a radical advancement in perfecting LED, leading to a perfect substitute for the filament and fluorescent light bulb.
 In creating this success, Nichia’s R&D effort also led to a Nobel prize-winning scientific discovery.
 Subsequently, Nichia has emerged as the world’s best and largest supplier of LED light bulbs.

 Furthermore, the increasing role of ideas in the design of LED chips and the capital machinery has also been expanding the economy of scale advantage.
 Hence, there has been a growing monopoly.
 By the way, such a monopolistic pattern has been present in all major industries of the world, primarily due to the growing role of ideas, often in the form of software.